Restricting Data Access to Specific Domains#

 http//www.example.com/app/stock

-If you want to further restrict the path, you can update your restriction to a longer path.
+If you want to further restrict paths for the example, you can update the restriction to a longer path.
 So, if you set the domain restriction to www.example.com/app/stock, then these would be valid referers:

 https://www.example/com/app/stock